top of page

 • Mutual Respect

-All directors agree to adhere to the four core values and respect the Chairperson’s authority to conduct the meeting in a civil, forthright and open manner.
-The Chairperson can move a motion to remove any board member from board discussion at any time should the core values be breached.
-Such member shall be so removed if a majority of the board members present at the meeting agree to his/her removal.
+Discussions in the boardroom should be characterized by the highest professional and ethical standards.
+All Directors agree to adhere to the four core values and respect the Chairperson’s authority to conduct the meeting in a civil, forthright and open manner.
+The Chairperson can propose to remove any Director from board discussion at any time should the core values be breached.
+Such Director shall be so removed if a majority of the Directors present at the meeting agree to their removal.
 The reasons for removal must be stated in the minutes of the meeting.

 Section 2 Introduction of the Charter

-2.1 The ICGS Board has formally adopted this Charter, detailing the role and responsibilities of the Board and delegated authority to management.
+2.1 The ICGS Board has formally adopted this Charter, detailing the roles and responsibilities of the Board and delegated authority to management.
 It has incorporated the following board documents: Rules of Engagement (28 April 2016), Vice President/President-Elect Job Description (23 March 2017) and Standing Committees of Board of Directors (22 August 2017) and shall supersede these documents.

 2.2 The Charter complements and should be read in conjunction with and subject to the Articles of Incorporation and the Bylaws of ICGS, as well as the rules for non-profit organizations incorporated in the US state of Virginia.
 If there is any inconsistency, the applicable legal requirements prevail.

-2.3 The Board has approved the Charter and may approve amendments by a majority of the board when deemed necessary.
+2.3 The Board has approved the Charter and may approve amendments by a simple majority of the board when deemed necessary.

 3.8 Two weeks prior to the AGM, the final list of nominations will be submitted to all Members including the names, affiliations and biographical sketches of the Board nominees.
 Competing nominations are admissible (i.e., there may be more nominations than Board seats to be filled).